-“Rice” Ferrelle, Jr. is an AV Preeminent® rated trial attorney who has experience handling a wide variety of serious personal injury, wrongful death, admiralty, maritime, professional malpractice and product liability matters throughout Georgia and Florida.
+“Rice” Ferrelle, Jr. is an AV Preeminent® rated trial attorney who has experience handling a wide variety of serious personal injury, wrongful death, admiralty, maritime, professional malpractice, securities, and product liability matters throughout Georgia and Florida.
 He is admitted to The Florida Bar and the State Bar of Georgia and is licensed to practice in all Georgia and Florida state and federal courts, including the United States District Court for the Northern, Southern, and Middle Districts of Florida, as well as the Northern, Middle and Southern Districts of Georgia.
 He has also been admitted Pro Hac as counsel in numerous jurisdictions throughout the country, including the States of Wisconsin, Minnesota, Kentucky, North Carolina, South Carolina and Alabama.

 Rice is a graduate of the University of Georgia School of Law, where he served for two years on the Editorial Board of the Georgia Journal of Intellectual Property Law.
 In 2003, Rice’s strong research and writing skills earned him the honor of publishing nationally a student commentary on the application of trade secret law in professional sports industries.

 Rice was born and raised in Saint Simons Island, Georgia and attended the University of Virginia for undergraduate studies.
 At the University of Virginia, he was a member of numerous student organizations, including the Phi Eta Sigma Honor Society, National Society of Collegiate Scholars, and Phi Kappa Psi fraternity, and was selected onto the UVA Men’s Club Soccer team (1998-2000).
 Rice earned his Bachelor’s degree in Economics with Honors of Distinction, together with a minor concentration in Government & Foreign Affairs.